 If you would like to opt out of this practice for future mailings and receive separate proxy statements and annual reports for each stockholder sharing the same address, please contact your broker, bank or other intermediary.
 You may also obtain a separate proxy statement or annual report without charge by contacting us at Cadence Pharmaceuticals, Inc., 12481 High Bluff Drive, Suite 200, San Diego, California 92130, Attention: Investor Relations; ir@cadencepharm.com; (858) 436-1400.
 We will promptly send additional copies of the proxy statement or annual report.
-Stockholders sharing an address that are receiving multiple copies of the proxy statement or annual report can request delivery of a single copy of the proxy statement or annual report by contacting their broker, bank or other intermediary or by contacting us as indicated above.
+Stockholders sharing an address that are receiving multiple copies of the proxy statement or annual report by contacting their broker, bank or other intermediary or by contacting us as indicated above.